Articles

 Is a traditional Will good enough?

-‘Old-style’ traditional Wills do little more than bequest estate assets to the nominated beneficiaries of the testator (Will-maker) – without considering the beneficiary’s age, personal circumstances, or any taxation implications of the transfer of the asset concerned, amongst other shortcomings of this style of Will.
-They are usually inflexible in their provisions.
+‘Old-style’ traditional Wills do little more than bequest estate assets to the nominated beneficiaries of the testator (Will-maker).
+They often fail to consider the beneficiary’s age, personal circumstances, or any taxation implications of the transfer of assets.
+Amongst other shortcomings of this style of Will they are usually inflexible in their provisions.

-The trouble with this approach in estates where there are substantial assets – or where there are beneficiaries with particular circumstances or needs – is that it
+The trouble with this approach in estates is that it –

 • leaves no flexibility or choice as to how they can receive the benefit from the assets they inherit;